influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/events/v1alpha1/eventSource.md

 ## obj metadata

-ObjectMeta is metadata that all persisted resources must have, which includes all objects users must create.
+"ObjectMeta is metadata that all persisted resources must have, which includes all objects users must create."

 ### fn metadata.withAnnotations